 Sunsetting a popular product is never easy.

 But platforms need to evolve and respond to new challenges.
-The new version of Analytics has been in operation for 18 months, as the ‘App + Web’ feature and so we’ve been testing its iterations to date as Google rolled out the product.
-If your analytics property was created after 14 October, 2020, it is likely you have been using GA4 anyway, as GA4 was promoted as the default option.
-However, it was still possible to create a UA property or run both alongside each other.
+The new version of Analytics has been in operation since 2020, as the ‘App + Web’ feature and so we’ve been testing its iterations as Google rolled out the product.
+If your analytics property was created after 14th October, 2020, it is likely you have been using GA4 anyway, as GA4 was promoted as the default option.
+It was still possible to create a UA property or run both alongside each other but users no longer have this option.

 According to Russell Ketchum, Director of Product Management at Google Analytics, GA4 was primarily introduced ‘to understand the complex, multi-platform journeys of their customers – all while prioritising user privacy’.
 Those are the two main drivers behind GA4 – a different user tracking model and the need to adapt to a cookie-conscious online environment.